 - Campylobacter poisoning.
 This is one of the most common types of food poisoning, usually caused by consuming contaminated chicken that has not been cooked properly.
 Washing raw poultry under the tap can spread campylobacter bacteria, as can storing cooked and raw poultry in the same containers or using the same chopping boards and knives to prepare both.

 - Gastroenteritis outbreaks.
 Common at holiday resorts and on cruise ships, gastroenteritis can be transmitted through poor food hygiene practices, such as staff not washing their hands properly before handling, preparing or serving food.

 Claiming compensation after being affected by poor food hygiene

 Establishments serving food have a duty to meet food hygiene standards, otherwise they could be closed down.
 Make sure you report any food poisoning or illness to the restaurant or takeaway in question – you may also wish to contact your local council’s environmental health department.
-Then call Accident Advice Helpline on 0800 689 0500 to find out if you could make a 100% no win, no fee claim for personal injury compensation.
+Then call Accident Advice Helpline on 0800 689 5659 to find out if you could make a no win no fee claim for personal injury compensation.
 We have over 15 years’ experience handling personal injury claims and can help you get the compensation you deserve.